Leonard Beeker

 Daniel and his children were born in Indiana and his parents in North Carolina.
 Mary F. and her parents were born in Kentucky.

-2. Census in 1900 in Tippecanoe Township, Tippecanoe, IN, USA.
+2. Census in 1900 in Tippecanoe Township, Tippecanoe, IN.
 9 The 1900 census recorded Norsemus Beeker, farmer, 58, born Dec 1841, living with wife Mary J., 62, May 1837, and son Clyde R., barber, 20, May 1879.
 All were born in Indiana.
 Nosemus' father was born in Ohio and mother in Virginia.
 Mary's parents were from Ohio.
 Clyde's father was born in Indiana and mother in Ohio.
 The parents were married for 30 years and Mary had birthed 6 children, 3 alive in 1900.

-3. Census in 1910 in Tippecanoe Township, Tippecanoe, IN, USA.
+3. Census in 1910 in Tippecanoe Township, Tippecanoe, IN.
 10 The 1910 census recorded Clyde Becker [sic - indexed wrong due to poor handwriting], barber shop, 30, living with wife Essie, 26; daughter Mildred, 8; and son Norman, 6.
 Clyde and Essie were married for 9 years and she had birthed 2 children, both alive in 1910.
 Clyde and his parents were born in Indiana, Essie and her parents in Tennessee, and their children in Indiana.

 4. Occupation: barbering on 12 Sep 1918 in Battle Ground, Tippecanoe, IN.
 4